How do I get involved as a volunteer?

 Can I get involved right now?

 Although you may be familiar with animals in a home setting, working with animals in a shelter environment is different.
 There is a lot to know about our shelter and how to complete tasks properly for the health, safety and well-being of our animals, staff and our volunteers.
-All of this cannot be accomplished on an immediate basis without a potential negative operational impact to our shelter and your own personal safety.
+Not all of this can be accomplished on an immediate basis without a potential negative operational impact to our shelter and your own personal safety.

 How and when are volunteer orientations scheduled?

-We typically host 5 to7 orientations per year that are typically about 6 to 8 weeks apart depending our special event schedule and other factors.
-Due to our special event schedule, which may change each year, and we cannot publish dates of orientation in advance.
-After orientation, volunteers are interviewed and placed, provided with supervision, training and coaching.
-We like to give these volunteers due time and attention just as we will do for you when you join on our team.
+We typically host assignment-specific orientations depending upon our needs, major special event schedule and other factors.
+Due to our special event schedule, which may change each year, and we cannot publish dates of orientations in advance.
+After orientation, volunteers are trained onsite to learn their role(s).
+We like to give on-boarding volunteers personalized time and attention to help train them in their role(s).

 What if I can’t make a regular weekly commitment?